Famous Footwear: Formation

 Famous Footwear began in 1960 with the establishment of a single shoe store, Neil's Factory Shoe Outlet (launched as "Neil's Shoes"), in Madison, Wisconsin.
 The store was launched by 29-year-old Neil Moldenhauer and was financed by a $10,000 loan.

 In 1963, Neil's Factory Shoe Outlet hired a college student named Brian Cook as a stock boy, a man who later rose up the company ladder to become president of Famous Footwear in 1979.
 Nearly half a century later Cook recalled:

 "We were one of the first factory outlets in the Midwest....
 The store bought all closeouts and was primarily a women's store.
 The market had never seen anything like that...
 Most of the stores that shoppers went to were mom-and-pop stores, department stores were all very expensive, not at all like they are today.
 The market was wide open for big, open formats selling discount product.
 As a result, we started a rapid store expansion program.
 We ended up putting a lot of little stores out of business....

-"Eventually, in the early 1990s, everybody was a discounter.
+"Eventually, in the early 1990s, everybody was a discunter.
 Everyone was opening shoe stores like ours.
 Everyone copied our concept.
 We were groundbreaking and very revolutionary at the time, and not very popular with a lot of regular-priced retailers.

 The name "Famous Footwear" was launched in 1964 when Moldenhauer opened a second store in Cedar Rapids, Iowa.
 By the end of the 1960s, eight Famous Footwear and Neil's Factory Shoe Outlet stores were in operation, with combined annual revenues approaching $1 million.